openethereum/openethereum.github.io/Quick-start.md

 # Quick Start

 There are a few ways of proceeding here.
-You can build Parity from the sources; you can install Parity from our binary releases for Ubuntu and Mac/Homebrew or, if you're on an Ubuntu Snappy platform, just use our Snappy App.
-Support for Windows was added in version 1.2.
+You can build Parity from the sources; you can install Parity from our [binary releases](https://github.com/ethcore/parity/releases) for Ubuntu, Mac/Homebrew and Windows or, if you're on an Ubuntu Snappy platform, just use our Snappy App.
 Other Unix-like environments should work (assuming you have the latex *nix installed); we're not going to expend much effort supporting them, though build PRs are welcome.

+## Quick Start: Using a binary

+To use Parity simply run `parity` and then head on to `localhost:8080` or another port specified by `--dapps-port PORT` option.
+This will bring up a UI through which syncing progress can be monitored and Mist wallet can be used.
+Once the syncing is complete the transactions can be sent.
+Before relaying any transaction Parity Signer UI has to be used to sign it.
+This is done by clicking the extension button and following the instructions.

 ## Quick Start: Building from the CLI